Marcell Ozuna Player Props: Braves vs. Phillies

 Marcell Ozuna At The Plate

-- In 27.0% of his games this season, he has homered, and 7.5% of his trips to the plate.
+- He has hit a home run in 26.3% of his games this year, and 7.3% of his chances at the plate.

-- Ozuna has an RBI in 13 of 37 games this year, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in two contests.
+- Ozuna has had at least one RBI in 34.2% of his games this year (13 of 38), with more than one RBI five times (13.2%).
+He has also accounted for three or more of his team's runs in two contests.

+- He has scored in 15 of 38 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.